-The cost-constrained UTA Moves 2050 Vision provides FrontRunner service seven days a week, up to every 15 minutes during peak hours, and new or upgraded frequent bus service.
+The cost-constrained UTA Moves 2050 Vision provides FrontRunner service seven days a week,1 up to every 15 minutes during peak hours, and new or upgraded frequent bus service.

 New or upgraded bus routes will give more people access to seven-day frequent service, including to growing parts of the county.
-Approximately 55% of Transit-Supportive Areas will have access to fixedroute transit service within a 1⁄2 mile, including over 80% of Equity Focus Areas.5 total routes with frequent service (including 2 new frequent bus routes)
+Approximately 55% of Transit-Supportive Areas will have access to fixedroute transit service within a 1⁄2 mile, including over 80% of Equity Focus Areas.5 additional iobs3 within 1/2 mile of a frequent UTA route additional residents3 of areas that can support transit4